byu-oit/handel/docs/supported-services/beanstalk.rst

      - No
      - None
      - The name of the EC2 keypair to use for SSH access to the instance.
+   * - patching
+     - :ref:`beanstalk-patching`
+     - No
+     -
+     - The configuration to use for automated patching
    * - auto_scaling
      - :ref:`beanstalk-auto-scaling`
      - No